-Inside: Add character to any wall with this tutorial for DIY rustic modern floating shelves for about $50!
+Add character to any wall for about $50 with this tutorial for rustic modern DIY floating shelves!

 Here’s a problem you may be able to relate to… I live in a tract home in the suburbs and have a lot of big walls and not a lot of definition when it comes to defining one room from another.